 A CSR Adventure

-Fast forward to end of the summer and RPM’s 997 CSR began to be noticed at various track days whilst going through final testing.
-The car intrigued our customer as it looked and sounded fabulous two important aspects to him of what a 911 should be.
-An email was despatched and landed in the Sales department inbox to begin the conversation of what was possible and how search for a donor car that was be suitable for his own CSR worked.
-A test drive in CSR Chassis 001 whetted his appetite for a bespoke 911 and after various phone calls the final specification of the CSR was agreed in principle.
+Fast forward to the end of the summer and RPM’s 997 CSR began to be noticed on various track days whilst going through final testing.
+The car intrigued our client as it looked and sounded fabulous two important aspects to him of what a 911 should be.
+An email was despatched and landed in the Sales department inbox to begin the conversation of what was possible and how the search for a donor car that was suitable for his own CSR worked.
+A test drive in CSR Chassis 001 whetted his appetite for a bespoke 911 and after various phone calls, the final specification of the CSR was agreed in principle.
 Some ‘must haves’ were discussed that the donor car should possess…the hunt then began.

-One of the most important area’s that made our customer fall in love with his 996 C4S was the real edge the exhaust note had and something that the 997 sorely missed, our 997 CSR ran the CSR sports exhaust and after his initial test drive in the autumn this was one area that on completion he was most satisfied with.
+One of the most important area’s that made our client fall in love with his 996 C4S was the real edge the exhaust note had and something that the 997 sorely missed, our 997 CSR ran the CSR sports exhaust and after his initial test drive in the autumn, this was one area that on completion he was most satisfied with.

-The finished car is stunning, it has retained that ‘factory’ quality in the fit and finish of all modified parts whilst having the edge that really turned it from an everyday 997 to something very special.
+The finished car is stunning, it has retained that ‘factory’ quality in the fit and finish of all modified parts whilst having the edge that really turned it from every day 997 to something very special.
 One we hope will be used as Porsche intended!

 As a final finishing touch, it was decided that a genuine set of Tequipment Fuchs would really set the car off.